ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to anonymously retrieve a proof from an auditor or log.

-Even when using a privacy-preserving layer between the client and the log - certain observations may be made about an anonymous client or general user behavior depending on how proofs are fetched.
+Even when using a privacy-preserving layer between the client and the log, certain observations may be made about an anonymous client or general user behavior depending on how proofs are fetched.
 For example, if a client fetched all outstanding proofs at once, a log would know that SCTs or STHs recieved around the same time are more